CVnCoV Vaccine Description

-May 14, 2020 - CureVac AG, a clinical-stage biopharmaceutical company developing a new class of transformative medicines based on optimized mRNA, today announced positive pre-clinical results at a low dose for its lead vaccine candidate against the novel Coronavirus (SARS-CoV-2).
+May 14, 2020 - CureVac AG, a clinical-stage biopharmaceutical company developing a new class of transformative medicines based on optimized mRNA, announced positive pre-clinical results at a low dose for its lead vaccine candidate against the novel Coronavirus (SARS-CoV-2).
 The data showed a fast induction of a balanced immune response with high levels of virus-neutralizing titers (VNTs) and T-cell responses.
-VNTs are a major criterion supporting that the vaccine candidate has the potential to induce a strong immunologic response to neutralize SARS-CoV-2.
+VNTs are a major criterion supporting that the vaccine candidate can induce a strong immunologic response to neutralize SARS-CoV-2.

 CVnCoV Vaccine Clinical Trials

-Phase 2 - Clinical Trial NCT04515147: A Dose-Confirmation Study to Evaluate the Safety, Reactogenicity, and Immunogenicity of Vaccine CVnCoV in Healthy Adults - Last updated on September 11, 2020.
+Clinical Trial NCT04515147: A Phase 2 Dose-Confirmation Study to Evaluate the Safety, Reactogenicity, and Immunogenicity of Vaccine CVnCoV in 674 Healthy Adults - Last Update Posted: January 12, 2021.

-The study design was coordinated with and approved by the health authorities and ethics committees of Peru and Panama and is based on preliminary safety and immunogenicity data from CureVac’s ongoing Phase 1 CV-NCOV-001 study in healthy adult volunteers in Germany and Belgium.
+The study design was coordinated with and approved by Peru and Panama's health authorities and ethics committees and is based on preliminary safety and immunogenicity data from CureVac’s ongoing Phase 1 CV-NCOV-001 study in healthy adult volunteers in Germany and Belgium.

-Clinical Trial NCT04449276: A Study to Evaluate the Safety, Reactogenicity, and Immunogenicity of Vaccine CVnCoV in Healthy Adults - Last updated on July 1, 2020.
+Clinical Trial NCT04449276: A Phase 1 Study to Evaluate the Safety, Reactogenicity, and Immunogenicity of Vaccine CVnCoV in 280 Healthy Adults - Last updated on December 22, 2020